 Spanner

-Like BigTable, writes in Spanner that occur in a read-write transaction are buffered at the client until commit, so reads will not observe the effects of the transaction’s writes.
+Spanner provides externally consistent (≈ strictly serializable) distributed transactions, where operations that occur in a read-write transaction are buffered at the client until commit, so reads will not observe the effects of the transaction’s writes.
 Original versions of Spanner (as described in OSDI 2012) supported its own query language that was generally SQL-like.

 Modern versions of Spanner also support a mutations API, which is dedicated for writing data within transactions.
 They also include a dedicated language for manipulating data, DML.